 ~ Daith, Tragus, Rook, Helix, Forward Helix, Snug, Orbital, Anti-Tragus, Inner Conch, Outer Conch

-For curated ear piercings, please contact Anne to schedule a consultation so you can discuss jewellery and placement prior to the piercing itself.
+For curated ear piercings, please contact Vesper to schedule a consultation so you can discuss jewellery and placement prior to the piercing itself.

 ~ Snake Bites, Angel Bites, Cyber Bites, Spider Bites, Viper Bites, Dolphin Bites, Dahlia Bites, Joker Bites